MonashMath/SCI1022/Git.md

 ----
 > *__Exercise 3:__*
 > Recall that `git diff` returns by default the difference between the staged version of a file and the version of the file with those changes that are yet unstaged.
-According to this, can you advance what will `git diff` output in the current scenario?
+According to this, can you predict what will `git diff` output in the current scenario?
 Why?
 Run `git diff` and check whether your conclusion matches the actual result.
 Repeat the same exercise with `git diff --staged`.
 >
 > *__Exercise 4:__*
 > If we run `git diff commit_hash`, where `commit_hash` is the hash of a commit in the past, then Git reports the differences among the version of the file corresponding to the commit with commit hash `commit_hash` and the version of the file that includes both unstaged and staged changes.
-Retrieve the commit's hash of the last commit that we performed so far using `git log`, and use `git diff commit_hash` to confirm that behaviour of this latter command.
+Retrieve the commit's hash of the last commit that we performed using `git log`, and use `git diff commit_hash` to confirm that behaviour of this latter command.
 ----

 At this point we are faced with two options (that are indeed pointed out by the very helpful output of `git status`).
 We can either discard unstaged changes, or add them to the staging area.
 We will opt for the first option.
 In order to do so, we have to use the `git checkout` Git command as follows: